-- 1. Hold the reflective stop / slow paddle erect and away from your body.
-Never wave the sign. - 2.
-Look directly at the approaching driver. - 3.
-Raise your free arm with the palm of your hand exposed to the driver. - 4.
-Bring the vehicle to a full stop. - 5.
-After the first vehicle has stopped, move to a spot (near the centre line of the roadway) where you can be seen by other approaching vehicles.
+Hold the reflective stop / slow paddle erect and away from your body.
+Never wave the sign.
+Look directly at the approaching driver.

+3. Raise your free arm with the palm of your hand exposed to the driver.

+5. After the first vehicle has stopped, move to a spot (near the centre line of the roadway) where you can be seen by other approaching vehicles.